dgor82/dgor82.github.io/dev_style_guide.md

 -> For polymorphism, I use interfaces (and avoid using default implementations)
 -> To achieve DRY, I compose objects that offer specific behaviour into the class requiring it.

-Exceptions / pragmatism can be ok, especially in lower level code that other modules won't come to depend on.
+Exceptions in the name of pragmatism are frequent though, especially in lower level code that other modules won't come to depend on, or when a very flat inheritance hierarchy (e.g. 1 level) is virtually guaranteed.

 ## Mixed Paradigm (OOP ⋃ FP)

 The .NET ecosystem offers the unique luxury to include C# and F# assemblies in a single solution/repository, with lower barriers for interoperability than for any other OOP/FP language pair.
-Here is how I'd like to take full advantage of the relative strengths of both languages:
+Here is how I'd ideally like to take full advantage of the relative strengths of both languages:

 1) C# as the solution's main language:
 Great for UI/application development, frictionless integration with third-party libraries and other mainstream OOP tasks